-WATER MANAGEMENT
+WATER RESOURCES & MANAGEMENT

-Our relationship with Antero Resources allows us to provide the necessary fresh and recycled water for use in drilling and completion operations, as well as services to recycle and reuse, or dispose of produced water resulting from those operations.
-Antero Midstream has built an extensive network of 351 miles of freshwater pipelines and 37 impoundments, delivering 197 thousand barrels of freshwater per day to Antero Resources.
-Our infrastructure reduces the number of water trucks traversing local roads in and around the communities where Antero operates.
-Additionally, during seasonal dry periods, Antero's freshwater impoundments provide an alternative source of freshwater to alleviate stress on local streams and reservoirs.
+The availability of water resources is critical to Antero's drilling and completion operations.
+Antero is committed to reducing the need for fresh water resources and increasing reuse and recycling of produced water (produced water and flowback).
+Our relationship with Antero Midstream allows us to obtain the necessary fresh and recycled water for use in our drilling and completion operations, as well as services to recycle and reuse, or dispose of produced water resulting from our operations.

-Antero Midstream treated and blended water at a variety of locations in 2019 to provide recycled produced water and flowback for use by Antero Resources in its drilling and completions operations.
-Antero Midstream added the Pioneer Water Facility, a water blending and recycling facility, and surface water lines to its water-recycling infrastructure.
-Another benefit of the implementation of blending operations within our active operating area is the reduction in the amount of water sent to injection for disposal in 2019.
+Antero Resources utilizes an extensive network of fresh water pipelines and impoundments across our acreage, maintained and operated by Antero Midstream, to provide a reliable source of fresh water to active locations, and reduce the number of water trucks traversing local roads in and around the communities where we operate.
+During seasonal dry periods, Antero's fresh water impoundments provide an alternative source of fresh water to alleviate stress on local streams and reservoirs in these low flow times of the year.

-Antero Midstream uses a limited amount of freshwater, primarily for construction activities and dust suppression on access roads.
+Operational improvements and recycling/reuse initiatives are reducing the amount of fresh water needed to conduct our operations.
+The Pioneer Water Facility, a water blending and recycling facility, and surface water lines were added to our water-recycling infrastructure.
+Antero Resources recycled and reused approximately 13.4 million barrels of produced water in 2019, which was approximately 66% of the total produced water generated.